decretist/Dissertation/Chapter0/chapter0.md

 I finished my PhD comprehensive examinations in October 2012 and advanced to candidacy in January 2013.
-**I had not yet made a definite decision to pursue a dissertation project with a Digital Humanities component, but audited Matt Kirschenbaum's graduate Introduction to Digital Humanities course at the University of Maryland in Spring 2013, with the idea that an overview of the field would suggest a way forward.
-My initial focus in the first half of 2013** was on the use of David
+I had not yet made a definite decision to pursue a dissertation project with a Digital Humanities component, but audited Matt Kirschenbaum's graduate Introduction to Digital Humanities course at the University of Maryland in Spring 2013, with the idea that an overview of the field would suggest a way forward.

+My first step was to obtain an electronic version of the *Decretum* text.
+In the mid- to late-1980s, Timothy Reuter and Gabriel Silagi edited the *Wortkonkordanz zum Decretum Gratiani*, a computer-generated concordance in the tradition of Father Roberto Busa's *Index Thomisticus*, for the Monumenta Germaniae Historica (MGH) in Munich.[@reuter_wortkonkordanz_1990] As part of the project, the MGH undertook to scan, correct, and encode in the now-obsolete and non-tree-structured Oxford Concordance Program (OCP) format the 1879 Friedberg edition of the *Decretum*.
+In spring 2013, Anders Winroth and Lou Burnard of the Oxford Text Archive (OTA) each provided me with a copy of the Reuter and Silagi e-text.
+The two copies, however, differed in many places, and I had to go through a process similar to preparing a critical edition to restore the e-text to a state as close as possible to what I though the editors intended.
+I then began to experiment with writing Python programs that used regular expressions to extract textual features of interest.
+The fact that the OCP e-text format is not tree-structured the way XML is---textual features have start tags but not end tags---makes it extremely difficult to parse, so this was a slow process.

-Mimno's MALLET (MAchine Learning for LanguagE Toolkit) to topic model *dicta* and canon texts from the first and second recensions of Gratian's *Decretum* as a way to identify new topics added in
+My initial focus in the first half of 2013 was on the use of David Mimno's MALLET (MAchine Learning for LanguagE Toolkit) to topic model *dicta* and canon texts from the first and second recensions of Gratian's *Decretum* as a way to identify new topics added in